How Do Title Loans Work in California?

 Auto title loans are designed for the types of situations mentioned above.
 You can get the fast cash you need, without being forced to sell assets or further compromise your emergency funds.
 The equity of the vehicle is used to determine if you qualify, as well as the amount you can borrow.
 These types of loans have a less stringent process, are less stressful and are much quicker.
 Title loans in California can be done online and be approved in as little as 20 minutes.

-Unlike other types of loans, your bad credit shouldn’t affect your title loan application.
+When it comes to how title loans work, unlike other types of loans, your bad credit shouldn’t affect your title loan eligibility.
 Car title loans usually don’t require a credit check.
-They are specifically designed for people that have a damaged credit from a history of late or missing payments on their record.
+They are specifically designed for people that have less than perfect credit scores or a history of late or missing payments on their record.

 If you decide to get a car title loan, you must put your car as collateral.
 This means that you allow a lender to place a lien on your car title, and temporarily surrender the hard copy of the vehicle title, in exchange for a loan amount.
 This is the only way a lender has some sort of assurance that the loan they give you will give them some sort of return.
 Without the title of the car being on the line, it can be very difficult to find a short-term loan.

 The value of your car is the main factor in determining how much you can get for a title loan.
 The title loan company determines the value by quickly evaluating the condition of your car as well as its age, make and model.
-Generally, your car has to be worth no less than $2000.
+Generally, your car has to be worth no less than $2600.
 There are lots of tips on how to get your automobile’s value up before you lend it off for some financial help.
-In California loan amounts usually range from $2,600 to $25,000.

 When getting a car title loan in California, you are not selling your car or giving your vehicle away to the lender.
 You can still keep driving your car throughout the length of the loan, as long as your payments are made on time.
 You don’t have to worry about getting around and commuting to work when you take out a car title loan.